ismaelrh/blog/_posts/2019-03-31-the-day-i-quit-datumize.md

 For me, Datumize will always be the good people that are part of it, forgetting the people that broke the dream.

-I will try to keep this blog updated with my progress on the new start-up (it's called [Hedyla](https://hedyla.com/), btw).
+I will try to keep this blog updated with my progress on the new start-up.

 To infinity and beyond!